twiechert/dockerize/README.md

   * `isTrue $value` - Parses a string $value to a boolean value. `{{ if isTrue .Env.ENABLED }}`
   * `lower $value` - Lowercase a string.
   * `upper $value` - Uppercase a string.

+In addition to the built-in function listed below, the go function from [sprig](github.com/Masterminds/sprig) have been included.

 ## License